-"Those who know nothing of foreign languages know nothing of their own."
-Johann Wolfgang von Goethe
+"Those who know nothing of foreign languages know nothing of subjects and being able to speak their own."
+Johann Wolfgang von Goethe whilst in Germany has helped to

 "I am glad I took languages at GCSE as it helps me towards my future as well as being interesting and fun to learn."